jaskaransbagga/yield-curve-pca/README.md

 ## 👤 Author

-Created for quantitative finance analysis and research.
+Created by Jaskaran Singh Bagga for quantitative finance analysis and research.

 ---